frncscp/oc-ic/README.md

 # One-Class Image Classification with AI Algorithms

-This research aims to find the most optimal way to perform image classification where just one type of class is important,
+This research aims to find the most optimal way to perform image classification where just one type of class is important.
+The following algotithms are used:

 - Convolutional Neural Networks
    - Autoencoders